 - (1) Freeway Application.
 These instructions are applicable to projects involving transit loading facilities on freeways as authorized in Section 148 of the Streets and Highways Code.
-Instructions pertaining to the provisions for mass public transportation facilities in freeway corridors, authorized in Section 150 of the Streets and Highways Code, are covered in other Departmental written directives. - (a) During the early phases of the design process, the District must send to the governing bodies of local jurisdictions and common carriers or transit authorities operating in the vicinity, a map showing the proposed location and type of interchanges, with a request for their comments regarding transit loading facilities.
+Instructions pertaining to the provisions for mass public transportation facilities in freeway corridors, authorized in Section 150 of the Streets and Highways Code, are covered in other Departmental written directives. - (a) During the early phases of the design process, the District must send to the PUC, governing bodies of local jurisdictions, and common carriers or transit authorities operating in the vicinity, a map showing the proposed location and type of interchanges, with a request for their comments regarding transit loading facilities.
 The transmittal letter should state that transit loading facilities will be constructed only where they are in the public interest and where the cost is commensurate with the public benefits to be derived from their construction.
 It should also state that if the agency desires to have transit loading facilities included in the design of the freeway that their reply should include locations for transit stops and any supporting data, such as estimates of the number of transit passengers per day, which would help to justify their request. - (b) Public Meeting and Hearings.
 No public meeting or hearing is to be held when all of the contacted agencies respond that transit loading facilities are not required on the proposed freeway.
-The freeway should be designed without transit loading facilities in these cases. - Where any one of the agencies request transit loading facilities on the proposed freeway, the District should hold a public meeting and invite representatives of each agency. - Prior to the public meeting, the District should prepare geometric designs of the transit loading facilities for the purpose of making cost estimates and determining the feasibility of providing the facilities. - (c) Justification.
+The freeway should be designed without transit loading facilities in these cases. - Where any one of the agencies request transit loading facilities on the proposed freeway, the District should hold a public meeting and invite representatives of each agency. - Prior to the public meeting, the District should prepare geometric designs of the transit loading facilities for the purpose of making cost estimates and determining the feasibility of providing the facilities.
+Transit loading facilities must be approved by the District Director with concurrence from the Project Delivery Coordinator (see Topic 82 for approvals). - (c) Justification.
 General warrants for the provision of transit loading facilities in terms of cost or number of passengers have not been established.
-Each case should be considered individually because the number of passengers justifying a transit loading facility may vary greatly between remote rural locations and high volume urban freeways.
-Consultation with the Project Delivery Coordinator should occur as to the location and design concept.

-Transit stops adjacent to freeways introduce security and operational concerns that may necessitate relocating the stop at an off-freeway location.
+Each case should be considered individually because the number of passengers justifying a transit loading facility may vary greatly between remote rural locations and high volume urban freeways. - Transit stops adjacent to freeways introduce security and operational concerns that may necessitate relocating the stop at an off-freeway location.
 These concerns go beyond having a facility located next to high speed traffic, but also entail the pedestrian route to the facility through a low density area removed from the general public.